siva600/Django-apps/README.md

 1. Game:
     Focused on REST API's in Django.
-    With Various endpoints and HTTP Verb and Scopes, CRUD operations implemented using Django Rest Framework.
+    With Various endpoints and HTTP Verb and Scopes, CRUD operations implemented using Django Rest Framework, Managing Serialization and Deserialization with Hyperlinks, Pagination, added Authentication to an API, Throttling, Filtering and Ordering and crispy forms.

     (important notes included)

 2. pages: (not implemented)

 3. products: